 - Clinical contact hours represents the number of hours per week the course will meet in clinical experiences outside the classroom and may not be listed in the lab hours area and/or in the course description.
 Normally clinical hours will require three or more hours per week per hour of credit.
 Some typical clinical courses are Nursing, Occupational Therapy, and Physical Therapy.

 - Courses with no contact hours indicate class time is spent outside the normal classroom environment (i..e. internships, service learning, supervised teaching, thesis, etc.)

 Periodicity indicates the anticipated semester offering.
 This information is provided to help students plan their class schedules.
-The anticipated semester offering is not the same of the schedule of classes, and the semesters listed are indicative of when the courses may be offered, not a guarantee that the course will be available as indicated in the course description.
+The anticipated semester offering is not the same of the schedule of classes, and the semesters listed are indicative of when the courses may be offered.
+Refer to the Projected Course Offerings website for more detailed information on course availability.

 The variable content course statement indicates course is defined as one having in either its course title or its description any of the following terms: variable content, special topics, issues, problems, seminars, projects, independent study, or readings.
 Variable content courses include any courses that may be substantially different from one semester to another.
 Also included in this category are special problems, special projects, readings, and research conducted on a tutorial basis with individual students.
 Unless otherwise stipulated in the course description, a variable content course may be taken only once for credit.